jsvine/intro-to-visidata/_sources/advanced/debugging-visidata.rst.txt

 Examining general errors
 ------------------------

 Let's try creating a general error on purpose.
-Say we want to find all ``OPERATOR`` values with parentheses in them.
-We might navigate over to that column, press :kbd:`|` to select rows by a pattern, and type ``(`` at the prompt.
-If we did so, we'd be greeted by an error message at the bottom of the screen:
+Let's press :kbd:`=` to create a new column, and type ``(`` at the prompt, and then :kbd:`Enter`.
+We'll be greeted by an error message at the bottom of the screen:

 .. raw:: html
     :file: ../../terminal/output/debugging-02-general-error-status.output.html

 Why's that?
-In Python, these patterns ("regular expressions") treat parentheses as special characters that group other characters, rather than literal parentheses.
-For every opening parenthesis, valid patterns require a closing parenthesis to match it.
-Hence, the error message we see at the bottom of the screen, suggesting that we have an "unterminated" pattern that lacks a closing parenthesis.
-(Python's built-in module for processing regular expressions is named ``re``, hence the ``re.error`` in the message.)
+In Python, all open parentheses need to be closed.

 To examine this general error in greater detail, we can press :kbd:`Control-e` — now, or at any point until you trigger another error — to reveal its full traceback in a VisiData text sheet: